etcd-io/etcd/Documentation/configuration.md

 + default: "off"

 ##### -proxy-failure-wait
-+ Time (in milliseconds) an endpoint will be held in a failed state.
++ Time (in milliseconds) an endpoint will be held in a failed state before being reconsidered for proxied requests.
 + default: 5000

 ##### -proxy-refresh-interval